asdf-format/asdf/docs/asdf/extending/legacy.rst

     This page documents the original `asdf` extension API, which has been deprecated in favor of :ref:`extending_extensions`.
 Since support for the deprecated API will be removed in `asdf` 3.0, we recommend that all new extensions be implemented with the new API.
+For more information about this and other deprecations please see the :ref:`deprecations` page.

 Extensions provide a way for ASDF to represent complex types that are not defined by the ASDF standard.
 Examples of types that require custom extensions